16 April 2020, 10:03

 Tagline

-An attempt to hide the origin of the proceeds of crime with the aim of integrating them into the normal financial system, allowing criminals to profit and live from illicit funds.
+Money Laundering is an attempt to hide the origin of the proceeds of crime with the aim of integrating them into the normal financial system, allowing criminals to profit and live from illicit funds.
 Simply said: it’s about concealing the criminal origin of money, to allow people to use it in the same way most of us would use hard-earned money.

 Current estimates are that roughly only 1% of all laundered money is detected.
 This is a Global problem and allows people to profit from organised crime, human trafficking and weapons smuggling.